pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 Notes:

-- _Hatch plans to support using other back-ends and dependency management in the future_
+- _Hatch plans to support dependency management in the future_
 - Poetry supports semantic versioning.
 Thus, it will support version bumping following commit messages if you use a tool such as Python Semantic Release

 ## PDM